 Crayford Automotive Design Consultants was formed in 1962 and their first triumph was the Convertible Mini , and shortly after that they were commissioned to build the legendary Heinz 57 Wolseley Hornets.

 Then on to the 5 door BMC 1800 Estate Conversion followed by their most ambitious project in 1971—Estate development of the Mercedes Compact and then on to the Mercedes “S” Class.
-By the early 1980’s they had developed both the Metropolitan Convertible and the Fiesta “Fly” Convertible and it was soon realised that the Company did not have the space to carry out major production of both cars, David McMullan looked after the “Fly” while Jeffrey Smith Developed the Metropolitan.
+By the early 1980’s, as part of a drive to create cheaper product for Crayford, they had developed both the Austin Metro based Metropolitan Convertible, and the Fiesta “Fly” Convertible.
+It was soon realised that the Company did not have the space to carry out major production of both cars, David McMullan looked after the “Fly” while Jeffrey Smith Developed the Metropolitan.

-By mid 1981 major press releases and publicity and approximately 20 Crayford built cars on the Fiesta Fly, assured the demand, and Crayford licensed the build, sale and distribution of the Fiesta Fly from approximately March/April 1982 to F. English in Dorset.
+By mid 1981 major press releases and publicity, along with approximately 20 Crayford built Fiesta Fly's having being completed, the demand was assured, and Crayford licensed the build, sale and distribution of the Fiesta Fly from approximately March/April 1982 to F. English in Dorset.